 Previously Goal #4, (Facilities and Operations), this goal is now Goal #3 Conditions for Learning.
-Material differences are present for: Operational Services and Operational Materials due to added supports for student and staff safety giving consideration to COVID protocols.
+Material differences are present for Operational Services due to additional supports for student and staff safety giving consideration to COVID-19 protocols.

 An explanation of how effective the specific actions were in making progress toward the goal.